Boycotts of Israel: Artists, actors, and writers

 In October 2015, J.K.
 Rowling was one of the 150 people from the British arts world who signed a letter against the call for a boycott of Israel that was made in February.
 The signatories of the letter said "cultural boycotts singling out Israel are divisive and discriminatory, and will not further peace.
 Open dialogue and interaction promote greater understanding and mutual acceptance, and it is through such understanding and acceptance that movement can be made towards a resolution of the conflict."
 Some of the signatories were closely aligned with Israel, for example via the Conservative Friends of Israel and Labour Friends of Israel.

-Other artists who have voiced opposition to the campaign include writers Umberto Eco and film makers Joel and Ethan Coen.
-Novelist Ian McEwan, upon being awarded the Jerusalem Prize, was urged to turn it down, but said that "If I only went to countries that I approve of, I probably would never get out of bed....
+Other artists who have voiced opposition to the campaign include writers Umberto Eco Novelist Ian McEwan, upon being awarded the Jerusalem Prize, was urged to turn it down, but said that "If I only went to countries that I approve of, I probably would never get out of bed....
 It's not great if everyone stops talking."
 Many musicians such as Elton John, Leonard Cohen, Lady Gaga, Rihanna, Radiohead, Metallica, Editors, Placebo, LCD Soundsystem, MGMT, Justin Bieber, Ziggy Marley, Red Hot Chili Peppers, Mark Ronson, Depeche Mode, Gilberto Gil, Daniela Mercury, Rolling Stones, Alicia Keys, Tom Jones, Riverdance, PiL, Eric Burdon, and Bon Jovi have chosen to perform in Israel in recent years.

 In October 2021, over 200 celebrities, including Mila Kunis, Billy Porter, Neil Patrick Harris, Helen Mirren, Lance Bass and Jeremy Piven, signed an open letter repudiating calls for a boycott of the Tel Aviv International LGBT Film Festival.

+In October 2024, CCFP released an open letter opposing boycotts of Israeli authors and literary institutions.
+The letter decried efforts to "demonize and ostracize Jewish authors across the globe".
+It was signed by over 1,000 entertainers, authors and artists, including Nobel Prize winners Elfriede Jelinek and Herta Müller, Booker winner Howard Jacobson, Simon Sebag Montefiore, Bernard-Henri Lévy, Pulitzer winner David Mamet, Ozzy Osbourne, Gene Simmons, Rebecca De Mornay, Jennifer Jason Leigh, Julianna Margulies, Jerry O'Connell, Scooter Braun, Jenji Kohan, Adam Gopnik, Diane Warren, Ayaan Hirsi Ali, Lionel Shriver, and Amy Sherman-Palladino.

+In September 2025, more than 1,200 film industry professionals, including Liev Schreiber, Mayim Bialik, Haim Saban, Greg Berlanti, Howie Mandel, Lisa Edelstein, Erin Foster and Debra Messing, signed an open letter rejecting calls to boycott Israeli film institutions due to the war in Gaza.